 Make Use Of Strong Action Words

 Another tip you can use to make yourself look good on your resume is to employ plenty of strong action words.
 For example, if you passed a digital marketing course, say, “I ACHIEVED a pass on my marketing course” instead.
-This not only sounds great but also helps recruiters to skim what you’ve written more efficiently - and the recruiter is someone you want to keep happy!
+This sounds great and helps recruiters to skim what you’ve written more efficiently - and the recruiter is someone you want to keep happy!

 Other action words include…

-While this might seem like a minor point to bring up, it can literally mean the difference between getting called for an interview and not.
+While this might seem like a minor point, it can mean the difference between getting called for an interview and not.
 The small details really matter, and when you focus on them, good things can happen on your professional journey.

 OCA Online Learning - A Great Professional Resource

 With a good CV and a positive attitude, there's nothing holding you back on your journey to professional achievement.
-However, if you feel like your CV needs to be improved, don't worry, as video-based, CPD-accredited online learning like our How to Write a Resume Certificate offers an easily digestible, industry-recognised way to develop a wide range of work-based skills.
+However, if you feel like your CV needs to be improved, don't worry, as video-based, CPD-Endorsed online learning like our How to Write a Resume course offers an easily digestible, industry-recognised way to develop a wide range of work-based skills.

 According to the feedback we get from our students, we offer the best online courses Australia has in terms of engagement, retention, and flexibility.
 However, you don't have to take their word for it, as our Student Study Demo clearly illustrates the great experience every OCA student gets - detailing the one-to-one mentoring and tutorial support that comes with every course.